motino101/tamagotchi_hard_drive/README.md

 ## How It Works

-- The Pico shows up as a USB drive called "hey im bit"
 - When you add files to the drive, Bit gets fatter and happier
 - When you delete files, Bit gets sad
 - The watcher script monitors the drive and tells the Pico how to react via serial commands